|

 unnecessary.

-spaces. mm appends suffix to title in the body of the
+if it contains spaces. mm appends suffix to title in the

-document, but omits it from any table of contents (see TC).
+body of the document, but omits it from any table of

-This facility can be used to annotate the heading title
+contents (see TC).
+This facility can be used to annotate

-with a footnote. suffix should not interpolate the F
+the heading title with a footnote. suffix should not

-string; specify a footnote mark explicitly.
-See FS.
+interpolate the F string; specify a footnote mark

-thresholds, where heading levels at or below a threshold
+set a threshold, where heading levels at or below the

-value are handled in one way, and those above it another.
+threshold value are handled in one way, and those above it

 Heading layout.
 Register Ej sets a threshold for page